comptoolsres/comptoolsres.github.io/Week_04.md

 ## Overview for Week {{page.week_num}}

+* Learning to use Google for coding help
+* Learning to read code and application documentation
 * Using UF Research Computing resources
 * Writing job scripts to run batch jobs via SLURM scheduler
 * Compiling applications for source code